Rohanberiwal/BioInformatics-R/Assignments /Cystic Fibrosis.md

 - Mutations in the CFTR gene can occur throughout its coding sequence and regulatory regions, leading to a wide range of genetic alterations.
 - The location and nature of the mutation within the CFTR gene can affect its functional consequences.

-### Type of Mutation:
+# Types of Mutations in Cystic Fibrosis

+## Missense Mutation:
-- **Missense Mutation:**
+- **Definition:**
-  - A single nucleotide change results in the substitution of one amino acid for another in the protein sequence.
+  - A missense mutation is a type of point mutation where a single nucleotide change in the DNA sequence results in the substitution of one amino acid for another in the protein sequence.
+- **Impact:**
-  - Can alter protein structure and function.
+  - This substitution can alter the structure and function of the protein by changing its amino acid composition.
+  - Depending on the specific amino acid substitution and its location within the protein, missense mutations can have varying effects on protein stability, activity, and interactions with other molecules.
+- **Relevance to Cystic Fibrosis:**
+  - In the context of cystic fibrosis, a missense mutation in the CFTR gene may lead to changes in the chloride channel function of the CFTR protein.
+  - Alterations in the CFTR protein's ability to transport chloride ions across cell membranes can disrupt the balance of salt and water in various organs, contributing to the development of cystic fibrosis symptoms.

+## Nonsense Mutation:
-- **Nonsense Mutation:**
+- **Definition:**
-  - A single nucleotide change introduces a premature stop codon in the mRNA sequence.
+  - A nonsense mutation is a type of point mutation where a single nucleotide change in the DNA sequence introduces a premature stop codon in the mRNA sequence, leading to the premature termination of protein synthesis.
+- **Impact:**
-  - Results in a truncated and usually nonfunctional protein.
+  - This type of mutation results in the production of a truncated and usually nonfunctional protein.
+- **Relevance to Cystic Fibrosis:**
+  - In cystic fibrosis, a nonsense mutation in the CFTR gene can produce a truncated CFTR protein lacking essential functional domains.
+  - Without these domains, the CFTR protein is unable to perform its normal chloride channel function effectively, contributing to the development of cystic fibrosis symptoms.

+## Frameshift Mutation:
-- **Frameshift Mutation:**
+- **Definition:**
-  - Insertion or deletion of nucleotides disrupts the reading frame of the mRNA sequence.
+  - A frameshift mutation is a type of insertion or deletion mutation where the addition or removal of nucleotides disrupts the reading frame of the mRNA sequence.
+- **Impact:**
-  - Results in changes in the amino acid sequence downstream of the mutation.
+  - This disruption shifts the triplet codon reading pattern, leading to changes in the amino acid sequence downstream of the mutation.
+  - Frameshift mutations often result in the production of a completely different and usually nonfunctional protein.
+- **Relevance to Cystic Fibrosis:**
+  - In cystic fibrosis, frameshift mutations in the CFTR gene can cause significant alterations in the structure and function of the CFTR protein.
+  - These alterations impair the protein's ability to regulate chloride ion transport across cell membranes, contributing to the development of cystic fibrosis symptoms.

 ### Genetic Aspect: